Overview

 HasAssetClassInDescendants

-HasAssetClassInDescendants explicitly allows particular asset construction to be included or excluded in a rule based on whether a particular instrument type makes up part of the holding.
+HasAssetClassInDescendants allows a particular asset construction to be included or excluded in a rule based on whether an instrument type makes up part of the holding.

-If the function was defined as HasAssetClassInDescendant('Option'), the dataview wouldn't include the Future holding as it does not contain an option within the construction.
+, the dataview wouldn't include the Future holding as it does not contain an Option within the construction.